blairg/hapi-socket-react-boilerplate/README.md

 * Create certificate for HTTPS `npm run createCertificate`.
 Fill in the questions when asked.
 Can be fictitious values.
 * `npm i`
 * `npm run dev`
-* In your browser go to `https://localhost:3000/index` (add security exception rule for local cert)
+* In your browser 👉 `https://localhost:3000/index` (add security exception rule for local cert)
 * 👏

 ### With docker 🐳